 Engage in Focused Study Sessions

 Use Focused Study Sessions to plan and accomplish your goals.
 In your sessions it is important to actively engage with the material, so that you are thinking critically about concepts and practicing new skills.
-Some proven techniques for academic success include concept mapping, active reading, using graphic organizers, getting the most out of homework, and participating in study groups.
+Some proven techniques for academic success include concept mapping, active reading, using graphic organizers, and getting the most out of homework.